BiomedSciAI/fuse-med-ml/fuse_examples/classification/knight/README.md

 FuseMedML is an open-source python-based framework designed to enhance collaboration and accelerate discoveries in Fused Medical data through advanced Machine Learning technologies.

-Initial version is PyTorch-based and focuses on deep learning on medical imaging.
+The current version is PyTorch-based and focuses on deep learning for medical imaging.

 ```
 git clone https://github.com/IBM/fuse-med-ml.git